mhejrati/3D-Object/README.md

-# 3D Object Detection and Reconstruction in Cluttered Images
+## 3D Object Detection and Reconstruction in Cluttered Images

-This is the code for the method described in [Analyzing 3D Objects in Cluttered Images, M. Hejrati, D. Ramanan.](http://www.ics.uci.edu/~shejrati/files/car.pdf) Neural Info.
+This is the code for the method described in

+[Analyzing 3D Objects in Cluttered Images, M. Hejrati, D. Ramanan.](http://www.ics.uci.edu/~shejrati/files/car.pdf)

+Neural Info.
 Proc.
 Systems (NIPS), Lake Tahoe, NV, Dec 2012.

-This library is written in Matlab, and is based on the following two codes:
+This library is written in Matlab, and is based on the following two works:
 * [Articluated Pose Estimation with Flexible Mixtures of Parts](http://www.ics.uci.edu/~dramanan/software/pose/)
 * [Learning Non-Rigid 3D Shape from 2D Motion] (http://movement.stanford.edu/learning-nr-shape/)

 ----

-# MATLAB quick start guide
+## MATLAB quick start guide

 This code is tested on Linux.
 Also pre-compiled Mex files for Linux is inlcuded.